Norfolk's top 10 literary locations

-Cameron Self of Literary Norfolk offers us ten Norfolk locations from which authors, writers and poets took literary inspiration...
+Cameron Self of Literary Norfolk offers us ten Norfolk locations from which authors, writers and poets including Arthur Conan Doyle, Arthur Ransome and Henry Rider Haggard took literary inspiration...

-Winterton: In Robinson Crusoe by Daniel Defoe - the eponymous hero experiences his first shipwreck on Winterton Beach.
+Winterton: In Robinson Crusoe by Daniel Defoe - the eponymous hero experiences his first shipwreck on Winterton-on-Sea beach.

-Belaugh: The poet John Betjeman claims that seeing the tower of St Peters' church from his father's yacht when he was a child inspired his lifelong love of church crawling.
+Belaugh: The poet John Betjeman claims that seeing the tower of St Peter's church from his father's yacht when he was a child inspired his lifelong love of church crawling.
 The River Bure also features in his delightful poem about the county entitled Norfolk.

-Blakeney: Jack Higgins was based here while researching his famous second world war novel The Eagle Has Landed.
+Blakeney: Jack Higgins was based here while researching his famous WW2 novel The Eagle Has Landed.
 The church in the fictional village of Studley Constable is based on St Margaret's at nearby Cley.
 In the churchyard, the narrator discovers the hidden grave of the German paratrooper Kurt Steiner.

-10 Diss: John Skelton was rector here for many years and one of his best known poems Ware the Hawk was set inside St Mary's Church.
+Diss: John Skelton was rector here for many years and one of his best-known poems Ware the Hawk was set inside St Mary's Church.
 He is also commemorated on the town sign.
 Another laureate who loved Diss was Sir John Betjeman - who wrote A Mind's Journey to Diss for Harold Wilson's wife Mary.

 For more of Norfolk's literary landmarks visit Literary Norfolk.